 Keeping a fish tank at your home or office is known to have many benefits.
 Apart from adding an X-factor to the interior design and improving the overall look, it has numerous health and spiritual benefits.
-An aquarium helps in lowering blood pressure, stress and anxiety.
+An aquarium helps in lowering blood pressure, stress, and anxiety.
 Water has a deep association with human beings.
 It brings mental peace and serenity.
-That explains why we love the rains, sea beaches and waterfalls so dearly.
+That explains why we love the rains, sea beaches, and waterfalls so dearly.
 In addition, many cultures believe that keeping a fish tank boosts income and luck.

 Many years ago now, we decided to buy a saltwater fish tank for our living area.
 However, the big question was which fish to choose.
-We surfed through numerous online reviews and took consultation from friends and the local aquarium store.
-After a good thought, we zeroed-in on the Powder Brown Tang or (Acanthurus japonicus) if you like to use their latin name.
+We surfed through numerous online reviews and took a consultation from friends and the local aquarium store.
+After a good thought, we zeroed-in on the Powder Brown Tang or (Acanthurus japonicus) if you like to use their Latin name.
 It was a great choice I guess because it is still alive and swimming!

 Quick Topic Links

 - Buying Tips